-WHEREAS, the Declarant intends to sell this property in small tracts, or lots, for residential purposes only, and desires to impose upon said property mutually beneficial restrictions upon the type, kind and nature of all buildings, together with all improvements to be constructed or placed on said property, and
+WHEREAS, the Declarants intend to sell this property in small tracts, or lots, for residential purposes only, and desire to impose upon said property mutually beneficial restrictions upon the type, kind and nature of all buildings, together with all improvements to be constructed or placed on said property, and

-NOW THEREFORE, the Declarant does hereby publish and declare that all of the property described above is held and shall be held, conveyed, hypothecated, encumbered, leased, rented, used, occupied and approved subject to the following conditions, covenants, restrictions, uses, limitations, and obligations, all of which are declared and agreed to be in mutual benefit for the improvement of said property and the division thereof into lots and shall be deemed to run with the land and shall be a burden and a benefit to the Declarant, its successors and assigns, and any person acquiring or owning any interest in the real property and improvements thereon, their grantees, successors, heirs, executors, administrators, devisees and assigns.
+NOW THEREFORE, the Declarant do hereby publish and declare that all of the property described above is held and shall be held, conveyed, hypothecated, encumbered, leased, rented, used, occupied and approved subject to the following conditions, covenants, restrictions uses, limitations, and obligations, all of which are declared and agreed to be in the mutual benefit for the improvement of said property and the division thereof into lots and shall be deemed to run with the land and shall be a burden and a benefit to the Declarants, their successors and assigns, and any person acquiring or owning any interest in the real property and improvements thereon, their grantees, successors, heirs, executors, administrators, devisees and assigns.

 1. Definitions of the terms that are used in this Declaration shall be defined as follows unless the context clearly indicates a different meaning:

-(A) Declarant shall mean Duquette Pines, Inc., whose officers have made and executed this Declaration;
+(A) Declarants shall mean Loyal Willis and Barbara Willis, Clarence Reinhart and Dorothy Reinhart who have made and executed this Declaration;

-(B) Declaration shall mean this instrument by which the within covenants, conditions and restrictions have been imposed upon the described real property;
+(B) Declaration shall mean this instrument by which the within covenants, conditions and restrictions have been imposed upon the above described real property.

-(E) Property shall mean all of the described real property generally described as DUQUETTE PINES, DIVISION NO. 2, Lots 3 through 11 of Block 3, Lots 1 through 11 of Block 4, and Lots 1 through 14 of Block 5.
+(E) Property shall mean all of the above described real property generally described as DOUQUETTE PINES, DIVISION NO. 1, Lots 1 through 25 and Block 1, and 1 through 4 of Block 2.

-2. Said property may be used only for residential purposes and for no other purpose.
-No more than one main dwelling house and one guest house may be built, constructed, placed upon, or moved upon any one lot.
+3. Said property may be used only for residential purposes and for no other purpose.
+No more than one main dwelling house and one guesthouse may be built, constructed, placed upon, or moved upon any one lot.
 No lot may be divided into smaller parcels or lots.

-3. Prior to the building, constructing, or placing of any major improvements or structures on a lot and/or placing of any major landscaping, written plans shall be submitted to the Board for its approval.
-In the event such plans are disapproved, said structure or improvement many not be constructed, built, or placed upon said lot.
+4. Prior to the building, constructing, or placing of any major improvement or structures on a lot and/or the planning or placing of any major landscaping, written plans shall be submitted to the Board for its approval.
+In the event such plans are disapproved, said structure or improvement may not be constructed, built, or placed upon said lot.
 The decision of the Board is final and binding upon all parties concerned.

 Horses, mules, and ponies may be kept on the lots for limited periods, not to exceed over night holding.